CalColistra/My-Programming-Progress/Algorithms/README.md

-This folder consists of algorthms and implementations when learning to code in college.
+This folder consists of algorthms and implementations that I completed when learning to code in college.